Franklin & Marshall’s Mission to Make College More Equitable Is Changing the Face of Higher Ed

-College access and equity pioneer, Franklin & Marshall College, has more than tripled its percentage of low-income Pell Grant students since 2008.
-These students, many of them the first in their families to attend college, made up just 5 percent of the class of 2012 but have accounted for an average of 20 percent of the last three freshman classes and will represent 17 percent of graduates who receive their diplomas at the school’s May 13 commencement.
+College access and equity pioneer Franklin & Marshall College has more than tripled its percentage of low-income Pell Grant students since 2008.
+These students, many of them the first in their families to attend college, made up just 5 percent of the class of 2012 but have accounted for an average of 20 percent of the past three freshman classes and will represent 17 percent of graduates who receive their diplomas at the school’s May 13 commencement.

 The roughly 2,250-student liberal arts college in Lancaster, Pennsylvania, is poised to push that mission even further with last month’s announcement of a $1 million gift from alumnus and former Republican National Committee chair Ken Mehlman.
 The money is meant to propel the education of students who have faced adversity.

 At the same time, the college is a pivotal force behind a larger higher-education collaborative working to enroll an additional 50,000 qualified low-income students at the nation’s top 270 college and universities by 2025.

 “There’s great talent, but they need aid and they need a bridge.
 To say that low-income students need so much support that you have to create a second college for them is a tremendous disincentive for schools to do the work,” F&M President Daniel Porterfield said during a recent interview with The 74.
 “It’s not that hard.
 All 18-to-22-year-olds need support,” he added, citing his own college-age daughters.

 Porterfield sees this shifting of resources away from so-called merit aid and toward need-based financial aid, bolstering students who qualify for federal Pell Grants, as the most important academic investment a higher-learning institution can make.
 He said it has strengthened F&M’s applicant pool, brought more prestigious fellowships and recognition to the college than ever before, diversified its classrooms, and enriched campus culture.